Mohammad Javad Tondguyan

-Mohammad Javad Bagher Tondguyan (محمدجواد تندگویان; 16 June 1950 – 16 December 1991) was an Iranian engineer and petroleum minister under Prime Minister Mohammad-Ali Rajai from 2 September to 3 November 1980 when he was captured by the Iraqi forces in November 1980 during Iran-Iraq war.
+Mohammad Javad Bagher Tondguyan (محمدجواد تندگویان; 16 June 1950 – 16 December 1991) was an Iranian engineer and petroleum minister under Prime Minister Mohammad-Ali Rajai from 2 September to 3 November 1980 when he was captured by the Iraqi forces in November 1980 during Iran-Iraq war and he was freed in the 16 December 1991 after 11 years of captivity but immediately killed By Iraqi forces.

 Early life and education

 Tondguyan was born in Tehran on 16 June 1950.

 Tondguyan was involved in opposition movement against Shah Mohammad Reza Pahlavi in 1967 and was detained for eleven months and interrogated by the SAVAK.
 During this period he met Mohammad Khatami.
 From 1968 Tondguyan studied oil engineering at the Abadan Technologic Institute, now Petroleum University of Technology, where he was head of the Islamic Association.
 The association hosted Ali Shariati, one of the philosophical and political leaders of the Islamic revolution, as a speaker during the 1960s and 1970s.
 Tondguyan was also one of the figures who disseminated the views of Ayatollah Ruhollah Khomeini in Abadan during this period.
 Tondguyan graduated from the Abadan Technologic Institute in 1972.
 He also attended the Iran School of Management and obtained a degree in 1978.